rickhowe/spotdiff.vim/README.md

 #### Commands

 * `:[range]VDiffthis[!]`
     * Select the characterwise, linewise, or blockwise Visual area most recently used in the current window.
 If `[range]` (default: current line) is not specified as `'<,'>` and different from the last Visual area, those specified lines are selected as linewise area instead.
 The selected area is highlighted in `hl-DiffChange` with "italic", and then will be compared as a single combined line.
 Shortly after the two area are selected, `:VDiffthis` compares them based on the `g:DiffUnit` option and "icase", "iwhite", "iwhiteall" and "iwhiteeol" flags in the 'diffopt' option.
 In addition, when "indent-heuristic" is specified, positioning of the added/deleted diff units is adjusted to make them easier to read.
 Then their differences are shown using the `g:DiffColors` option.
 It is also possible to select two area in the same window.
 If `!` flag is specified, each line is separately compared, which would be useful particular for columns in a table on blockwise area.
 Redundant lines in the line-by-line comparison are shown with "strikethrough".

 * `:VDiffoff[!]`
     * Clear the selected area in the current window and reset the differences.
     When there are two area selected in the same window, both area will be cleared.
 But either one is cleared if the current cursor is located within it.
 If `!` flag is specified, clear and reset all area in the current tab page.

 * `:VDiffupdate`
-	* Compare the selected area again and show their differences in the current tab page, when you make changes to the selected area or you want to change the `g:DiffUnit` or `g:DiffColors` option.
+    * Compare the selected area again and show their differences in the current tab page, when you make changes to the selected area or you want to change the `g:DiffUnit` or `g:DiffColors` option or some flags in the 'diffopt' option.

 #### Options